Ideas of European unity before 1948: 19th century

-In 1843 the Italian writer and politician Giuseppe Mazzini called for the creation of a federation of European republics.
-This set the stage for perhaps the best known early proposal for peaceful unification, through cooperation and equality of membership, made in 1847 by the pacifist Victor Hugo.
+Giuseppe Mazzini set the stage for perhaps the best known early proposal for peaceful unification, through cooperation and equality of membership, made in 1847 by the pacifist Victor Hugo.
 Hugo used the term United States of Europe (États-Unis d'Europe) during a speech at the International Peace Congress organised by Mazzini, held in Paris in 1849.
 Hugo favoured the creation of "a supreme, sovereign senate, which will be to Europe what parliament is to England" and said: "A day will come when all nations on our continent will form a European brotherhood ...
 A day will come when we shall see ... the United States of America and the United States of Europe face to face, reaching out for each other across the seas."
 He was laughed out of the hall, but returned to his idea again in 1851.
 Hugo planted an oak tree in the grounds of his residence on the Island of Guernsey, saying that when this tree matured the United States of Europe would have come into being.
 The tree to this day grows in the gardens of Maison de Hauteville, St. Peter Port, Guernsey, Victor Hugo's residence during his exile from France.